From

 Three weeks after I arrived in Kuwait ,

-my wife called me that she received the reply.
+my wife called me to say that she received the reply.
 I could return to Saudi Arabia .
 I

 flew back to Manila .